 As side effects go, weight gain may not seem like a big deal, especially if you’re treating a life-threatening condition.
 But even in less serious scenarios, added weight can compromise your overall health.
 People with obesity are at increased risk for many serious diseases and health conditions, including heart disease, stroke and death, according to the Centers for Disease Control and Prevention (CDC).
 Even modest weight gain — we’re talking five to 20 pounds — can have negative health effects, one study shows.

 Another drawback: Weight gain as a side effect can interfere with medication adherence, says Devika Umashanker, M.D., system medical director with Hartford HealthCare’s Medical and Surgical Weight Loss Program and an obesity medicine specialist.

-Keep reading to see why each of these common medications causes weight gain and what you can do to prevent any changes on the scale.
+Keep reading to see a list of common medications that may cause weight gain and learn what you can do to prevent any changes on the scale.

 1. Diabetes drugs

 Maintaining a healthy weight is an important part of any treatment for type 2 diabetes.
 But here’s the rub: Some of the drugs prescribed to help manage the condition often result in weight gain.
 Take, for instance, injectable insulin.